The middle class of Goldline's G50 series

 Together with our huge range of curling shoes, this gives an enormous amount of possible combinations.

 At Skeki, we never force you to order a gripper.
-An exception is made only if the label, like Asham in some shoe models, puts the gripper already with the shoe during production.
+An exception is made only if the label, like Asham in some shoe models, puts the gripper already with the shoe during production and our buying price already includes the gripper.

 With the Skeki system you not only save money, but you have the advantage, to be free to choose which type of gripper you like.